alberto56/vagrant-jenkins/README.md

  * This is a work in progress, make sure you are familiar with [the project issue queue](https://github.com/alberto56/vagrant-jenkins/issues) to avoid frustration.

- * I can't get [SSH agent forwarding](https://github.com/alberto56/vagrant-jenkins/issues/5) to work, so for now I am creating an SSH key pair on my machine.
+ * I can't get [SSH agent forwarding](https://github.com/alberto56/vagrant-jenkins/issues/5) to work, so for now I am creating an SSH key pair on my guest.

  * If you are having trouble connecting Jenkins and Git, [read this blog post](http://dcycleproject.org/blog/51).